-- There is no co-employment relationship with Corban OneSource.
-You maintain control of your employees, as well as, all of the potential financial benefits that are due to your company (Tax Credits, Lower SUTA Rates, Lower Workers’ Compensation Rates, etc.).
+You should also know that there is no co-employment relationship if you hire Corban OneSource as your HRO.
+You will maintain control of your employees, as well as, all of the potential financial benefits that are due to your company (Tax Credits, Lower SUTA Rates, Lower Workers’ Compensation Rates, etc.).

 “As we grew, we found ourselves needing more than our PEO could provide.
 We needed better technology and someone that understood our business and challenges better.
 We were at 130 employees, so it was like we were trying to put 130 lbs. in a 19 lb. sack.”